Your Guide To Team Building 101

-To do this, I like to employ the cross-functional “pod” team structure that is common to top technology companies (Spotify was a leader in this space).
-The only variant here is how you spread ownership across each team member and how you build the culture in the team.
-A happier and goal-oriented team will produce a more delightful product so that you can relate the strength of the team to the strength of the product.
+To do this, I like to employ the cross-functional “pod” team structure.
+This approach is common at top technology companies like Spotify.
+The only variant here is how you spread ownership while building culture within the team.
+A happier and goal-oriented team will produce a more delightful product.
+Furthermore, you can relate the strength of the team to the strength of the product.

 I’ve spoken previously about how to encourage a growth mindset regardless of the role you are in at your company.
-Utilizing this as you do your standups, meetings, and build features and spreading ownership of tasks will help lead each member—the engineer, the designer, and QA to feel like they truly own the product they are building together and they have a rightful say in it.
+Utilizing this as you do your standups, meetings, and build features and spreading ownership of tasks will help lead each member.
+From engineers to designers, everyone feels like they truly own the product.

-Your role as the PM comes down to a few core steps:
+Your role in team building comes down to a few core steps:

 - Focus your energy on the business problem and the goals of the product.